ahal/hunting-the-shmoo/content/blog/work-on-taskcluster-github.md

 ## Configure the App in your Taskcluster instance

 For the last piece, we need to configure your local Taskcluster Github service to accept webhook events from your application.
-This [also documented in the Taskcluster dev-docs][15], but to
+This is [also documented in the Taskcluster dev-docs][15], but to
 summarize:

 1. Create a new [override file][16] called `docker-compose.override.yml` at the root of the